Military engineering: Middle Ages

+Modern Era

 By the 18th century, regiments of foot (infantry) in the British, French, Prussian and other armies included pioneer detachments.
 In peacetime these specialists constituted the regimental tradesmen, constructing and repairing buildings, transport wagons, etc. On active service they moved at the head of marching columns with axes, shovels, and pickaxes, clearing obstacles or building bridges to enable the main body of the regiment to move through difficult terrain.
 The modern Royal Welch Fusiliers and French Foreign Legion still maintain pioneer sections who march at the front of ceremonial parades, carrying chromium-plated tools intended for show only.
 Other historic distinctions include long work aprons and the right to wear beards.
 In West Africa, the Ashanti army was accompanied to war by carpenters who were responsible for constructing shelters and blacksmiths who repaired weapons.
 By the 18th century, sappers were deployed in the Dahomeyan army during assaults against fortifications.

 The Peninsular War (1808–14) revealed deficiencies in the training and knowledge of officers and men of the British Army in the conduct of siege operations and bridging.
 During this war low-ranking Royal Engineers officers carried out large-scale operations.
 They had under their command working parties of two or three battalions of infantry, two or three thousand men, who knew nothing in the art of siegeworks.
 Royal Engineers officers had to demonstrate the simplest tasks to the soldiers, often while under enemy fire.
 Several officers were lost and could not be replaced, and a better system of training for siege operations was required.
 On 23 April 1812 an establishment was authorised, by Royal Warrant, to teach "Sapping, Mining, and other Military Fieldworks" to the junior officers of the Corps of Royal Engineers and the Corps of Royal Military Artificers, Sappers and Miners.